 scheme of prototype model

-• Rapid Prototyping – on understanding requirements the system is built with a clearer understanding of user needs
+• Rapid Prototyping: Quickly build the system with a clear understanding of user needs.

 Where and when is the Prototyping Model applicable?

-Prototyping applies to online software system development where there is a high level of user interaction.
-For example,
+Prototyping applies to development with a high level of user interaction:

 • Systems that require users to fill out forms